 Meet Kat

-Kat (she/they) is a dance instructor, body empowerment consultant, and fat liberation activist based in Oakland, CA. She teaches weekly low-impact dance and fitness classes at Hipline studio in Oakland, and provides consultation and training for movement spaces and fitness instructors on how to steward more empowering movement spaces for bodies of all shapes & sizes.
-Kat also teaches a monthly class for fat and plus-size dancers called Big Thick Energy, and loves to host fat-positive community events in the Bay Area, including Big Fat Pool Parties.
+Kat (she/they) is a dance instructor, consultant, and fat liberation organizer based in Oakland, CA. She teaches low-impact dance and fitness classes at Hipline in Oakland and provides consultation and training for movement spaces on empowering bodies of all shapes & sizes.
+Kat also teaches a monthly class for fat and plus-size dancers called Big Thick Energy, and hosts fat-positive community events in the Bay Area, including Big Fat Pool Parties.

-Kat began dancing at age two in Alabama where she was born and raised.
-She became a competition dancer, and her first dance teaching job was at age 16.
-In college, she explored Modern dance at the College of Charleston, in South Carolina.
-After college Kat taught at DanceFX and performed with The Charleston Dance Project.
-She also taught children’s Creative Movement in schools around the Charleston area.
+Kat began dancing at age two and her first dance teaching job was at age 16.
+She studied Modern dance at the College of Charleston, in South Carolina where she later taught at DanceFX and performed with The Charleston Dance Project.
+Kat also taught children’s Creative Movement in schools.

-In 2012, Kat moved to the Bay area, and performed in the San Francisco International HipHop Dance Fest.
+In 2012, Kat moved to the Bay area and performed in the SF International HipHop Dance Fest.
 The following year she moved to Oakland, and has been there since.

 Kat’s body journey up until this point had been a push and pull struggle between stretches of dieting, anti-fatness, intentional weight loss, and then inevitable weight gain, burnout, injuries, and retreating from movement and dance.